jamesdhead/nextcloud-snap-wiki/Building-your-first-snap.md

 $ sudo snap install awesome-app_0.1_amd64.snap --force-dangerous
 ```

-If you've uploaded your snap to the snap store, you can just run:
+If you've uploaded your snap to the snap store and signed it, you can just run:

 ```
-$ sudo snappy install foo
+$ sudo snap install foo
 ```

-Now do a second login to your testing device - so make sure you're not in the `classic shell` we were using to create the snaps.

-Just running foo.foo will work.
+At this stage, you can call `awesome-app.foo` from the command line and it will execute like a normal command.
 Note that the first time, it creates the writable folders it needs, now and in the future and does that with the permissions of the user you first run it with.
 If you happen to use `sudo`, for example, the next run will also need root capabilities!
-You can delete `/home/ubuntu/snaps/foo.sideload` (it will name this folder in the error) and run the app again.
-Or run `sudo chown -R ubuntu:ubuntu /home/ubuntu/snaps` to give your user the correct rights, which is what you'll need to do if the very first app you ran was executed with sudo - making the folder for the snaps itself requiring root rights.
+You can delete the symlink and run the app again.

 At this point, you've created and installed your first snap and the basic principles should be clear!
 Let's do one more 'advanced' thing before we wrap up.

-If you now look in `/snaps/bin` you find the binary for your snap and you can execute it.
+If you now look in `/snap/bin` you find the binary for your snap and you can execute it.
 This uses the ubuntu container launcher to run your binary and it contains environment variables you can modify, as (super) user.

 ### Adding extra files